 - Working Holiday: This is the most flexible: allows you to work for any employer, in any occupation;

 - Young Professionals: This is specific to an employer and occupation;

 - International Coop: This is specific to an employer to work in an occupation related to your studies.

 Some activities may not even require a work permit; for example, religious workers who are preaching, teaching, or counseling in spiritual matters do not usually require a work permit.
 Other examples include certain business visitors, performing artists, and guest speakers.

 Pitfalls to Avoid

-There are a number of traps and pitfalls you may encounter while applying for a work permit.
+There are numerous traps and pitfalls you may encounter while applying for a work permit.
 Foreign workers and Canadian companies alike could face serious repercussions for both inadvertent and deliberate non-compliance with immigration laws.
 Important issues include: working illegally, misrepresenting or withholding material facts, implications of leaving Canada during renewal processing, renewal limitations, and bans on returning to Canada.
-At Lowe & Company, we are well-acquainted with the numerous work permit and authorizations available; we can lead you through your options and the crucial considerations involved.
+At Lowe & Company, we are well acquainted with the numerous work permit and authorizations available.
+We can lead you through your options and the crucial considerations involved.